dftbplus/mpifx/README.rst

 Testing
 -------

-A few tests / usage examples can be found in the `test/` subdirectory.
+A few tests / usage examples can be found in the `test/` subdirectory, a sub-set of which can be checked with ctest.
 The compiled test programs will be in the `test/` subfolder of your build directory.

+To enable building, include the cmake option -DBUILD_TESTING=ON

 Using the library